IARC-Programing/time-driven-cost-estimation-lm/README.md

 The script will load the data from the defined directory and use them to perform the experiment.

+## Example

+For the easier experiment, we provide the Jupyter Notebook file to construct the model and training.
+You can visit the [Basic Model Construction]('/example/1-Basic-Model-Constructor.ipynb') and if you visit this repo from Huggingface, you can click the button **Open in Collab** to re-run this experiment.
+Or if you open from GitHub, you can open in GitHub Codespace to run your own Jupyter Notebook.

 ---

 &copy; 2024, Prince of Songkla University under the Inteligent Automation Engineering Center, Faculty of Engineering.